-If your dermatologist still isn’t sure about a problem area, she’ll probably want to get a tissue sample to look at more closely.
+If your dermatologist still isn’t sure about a problem area, they’ll probably want to get a tissue sample to look at more closely.
 This is called a biopsy.

 Next, your skin sample goes to a lab for testing.
 Doctors called pathologists cut it into very thin slices and look at them under the microscope.
 They can tell if cells and tissue are normal or not, including if they might show signs of cancer.
 It usually takes 1-2 weeks to know the results of these tests.